Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - Fed Med expiration date: Expiration date of the current Fed Med card on system with the DMV.

-- Medical status: References whether you are certified to operate in non-excepted interstate (Tier 1) commerce.
-Not Certified means that you may have an expired Fed Med card or you are not Tier 1.
+- Medical status: Certified means that you are certified to operate in non-excepted interstate (Tier 1) commerce.
+Not Certified means that you may have an expired Fed Med card.

 - Product number: The 11 digit number from the back of your driver license.
 Depending on the type of license you have, the product number will be either in the upper right or left corners of the card.